Kintsugi Omakase NYC Offers a Sleek, Refined, and Relaxing Dining Experience

 Tamago

-“At Kintsugi Omakase, we are committed to continuous improvement and innovation, with a relentless focus on delivering an exceptional culinary experience to our customers,” says Co-owner, Ashe Yeung.
+“At Kintsugi Omakase NYC, we are committed to continuous improvement and innovation, with a relentless focus on delivering an exceptional culinary experience to our customers,” says Co-owner, Ashe Yeung.
 “Our establishment uniquely intertwines traditional Japanese craftsmanship with contemporary elements, featuring an exquisite fusion of Kintsugi pottery artistry, masterful sushi crafting, the traditional use of tenugui, and the vibrant essence of contemporary Japanese street art.
 This harmonious blend creates a singular, unparalleled dining experience, immersing our guests in a world where tradition meets modernity.”

 Sake pairings are available for each omakase experience.
 The beverage menu also features a selection of Japanese spirits, including a selection of rare Japanese whisky and gin, as well as Japanese beer and wine.